empowerID/empowernow_docs/docs/services/bff/how-to/dcr-bootstrap.md

 - IdP: `GET /api/oidc/register/{client_id}` shows the BFF with the advertised `kid`
 - BFF: creds JSON exists at `BFF_CLIENT_CRED_PATH` with `client_id` (+ RAT when applicable)
 - Metrics: optionally, `bff_dcr_status{status="success"}=1` is pushed to Pushgateway
+- JWKS: BFF serves `/.well-known/jwks.json` and the client’s `jwks_uri` in IdP points to that URL

 Operational notes (from code)